arakelyanna/ppt/README.md

 -----

 Create and Open Files:
-    new -n filename        Create a new board (presentation) open filename          Open an existing board
+    new filename        Create a new board (presentation) open filename          Open an existing board

 Slide Management: